Performance and Coexistence Evaluation of IEEE 802.11be Multi-link Operation: Performance and Coexistence of MLO

 \subsection{Scenario II: Two Contending MLO BSSs}

 We now study the coexistence of two MLO BSSs contending for channel access, as described in Scenario II.
-The MLO BSSs are equipped with two radio interfaces each and can be operated either in MLSR or MLMR mode.
+The MLO BSSs are equipped with two or three radio interfaces each and can be operated either in MLSR or MLMR mode.
 Fig.~\ref{delay} shows the delay vs. traffic load under this setup as compared to the one experienced by two SL BSSs operating on orthogonal channels (and thus not contending for access).\footnote{While not shown for brevity, SL, MLSR, and MLMR all attain the same throughput as they handle the same incoming traffic load which is all successfully delivered.}

 On the one hand, contending MLSR BSSs---with either two or three interfaces each---retain the same delay as contention-free SL BSSs.
-The opportunistic use of a single radio allows MLSR to react to the evolving contention levels over different channels.
-Additionally, since MLSR always leaves at least one channels idle for the contending BSS to use, it results in a fairer share of the spectrum.
+The opportunistic use of a single radio allows MLSR to react to the evolving contention levels over different channels. {Additionally, since MLSR with two interfaces always leaves at least one channel idle to the contending BSS, it results in a fairer share of the spectrum.
+In the case of MLSR with three interfaces, an extra backoff instance can be allocated to each MLO BSS, further reducing the channel access delay.}

-On the other hand, MLMR somewhat surprisingly incurs higher 99\%-tile delays than those of SL and MLSR, even at loads as low as 30\%.
+On the other hand---and despite its higher complexity---MLMR {with two interfaces} somewhat surprisingly incurs higher 99\%-tile delays than those of SL and MLSR, even at loads as low as 30\%.
 Since MLMR BSSs can transmit through multiple interfaces at once, they can sometimes starve one another.
-As a result of this greedy policy, the best-case delays (e.g., 1\%-tile) are reduced but the worst-case ones (e.g., 99\%-tile) are increased.
+As a result of this greedy policy, the best-case delays (e.g., 1\%-tile) are reduced but the worst-case ones (e.g., 99\%-tile) are increased. {A workaround to this shortcoming is to add an extra interface to each MLO BSS.
+Although the channel used by the extra interface is to be shared between the two MLO BSSs, its presence significantly increases the likelihood of finding an idle interface.
+Indeed, the 99\%-tile delay with a third interface drops to around half that of SL.}